pepedu02/LetMeSleep/readme.md

 ---

 ## ⚙️ Debug Mode
-The Sofa_Leather.gs scripts use a single `DEBUG` toggle to enable/disable prints.
+The Sofa_Leather.gd scripts use a single `DEBUG` toggle to enable/disable prints.
 To enable verbose logs:
 ```gdscript
 const DEBUG = true